netwayfind/cp-lockdown/README.md

 all the .html files.

 ### ReactJS
 The package .json files are for Node.js.
-This is to just setup the JSX preprocessor.
-Download and the latest stable Node.js, and then do `npm install` in the cp-scoring directory to install the dependencies.

-The jsx directory has the source files and the js directory has the generate JavaScript files.
+The jsx directory has the source files and the js directory has the generated JavaScript files.

 The common.jsx has the code for **Template**, **Group**, and **Section**.
 The